mamarji/junxiong/README.md

-This is a repo to host the (Markdown) source files of my [personal website](https://suredream.github.io/)
+This is a repo to host the (Markdown) source files of Jun Xiong's [personal website](https://suredream.github.io/)